Dhruvbam/Ticket-Booking-System/README.md

-# Online Ticket Booking System
+# Ticket Booking System
 ![Alt text](https://github.com/Dhruvbam/Ticket-Booking-System/blob/main/img.jpg)

 ## About
-The **Online Ticket Booking System** was developed as a final project for the Object-Oriented Programming class (CS 2365).
+The **Ticket Booking System** was developed as a final project for the Object-Oriented Programming class (CS 2365).
 The primary objective was to demonstrate proficiency in Java and object-oriented programming principles.
 This system allows users to book tickets for various events, including concerts, sports events, and theater shows.
 It features functionalities for event selection, seat booking, and user interface interactions.

 ## Description
-The **Online Ticket Booking System** is a Java-based application that provides an intuitive platform for users to book tickets for different types of events.
+The **Ticket Booking System** is a Java-based application that provides an intuitive platform for users to book tickets for different types of events.
 The system includes modules for managing events, booking seats, and handling user interactions through a graphical user interface (GUI).

 ### Built With
 - <a href="https://www.java.com/" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white" width="36" height="36" alt="Java" /></a> **Java**: The core programming language used for developing the system.